 To start with, I guess we really have to have an understanding of what faith is.

 Faith isn’t something that you can go down to the store and look for on the shelves.
 You can’t go out and purchase a can of faith.
 Faith isn’t like Jolt.
 You can’t drink a bunch of it and expect your faith to go soaring.

 That may work for a little while.
 Then you start to wonder: “Is my faith strong enough?
-Things still aren’t working out God.
-Come on Man, how much more do I have to pray, go to church; how much more to I have to give of my wallet or of myself before I can truly feel like I’ve given enough?”
+Things still aren’t working out, God.
+Come on, Man, how much more do I have to pray, go to church; how much more do I have to give of my wallet or of myself before I can truly feel like I’ve given enough?”

 So faith isn’t something we decide we’re going to build upon our own.